 Designed primarily for professionals currently employed in philanthropy and nonprofit settings with 3-5 years of experience, this interdisciplinary program has the following goals:

-Fall and spring courses are taught in eight-week modules, with some courses meeting Tuesday evenings from 6 to 9 p.m.
+Fall and spring courses are taught in eight-week modules, with some courses meeting Monday evenings from 6 to 9 p.m.
 (CST) via Adobe Connect.
 Some courses and coursework are offered online using eLearning, a Blackboard learning management system requiring Internet access and a web browser.
-Summer courses will be six weeks in length and may include video conferencing sessions on Tuesday evenings.
+Summer courses will be four weeks in length and may include video conferencing sessions on Monday evenings.

 While most students encounter very few technical difficulties with our online courses, our team of support specialists is available to assist you as needed.

 Tentative course scheduleClick on a course title to view the course description (if available).

 All students pay the same tuition rate, regardless of location, making it an affordable option for all students.

 Tuition for the 2016-17 academic year is $478 per unit of graduate credit or $296 per unit of undergraduate credit.
 An additional technology fee per course may apply.
 Tuition and fees are expected to rise each May, typically announced by the Iowa Board of Regents in March.

 Distance education students may qualify for financial aid with the following eligibility requirements: